eliben/libjit-samples/README.rst

 libjit-samples
 ==============

-Code samples for using libjit
+Code samples for using libjit and related APIs.